Pollution hotspots methodology

 Water and river pollution

-Water pollution hotspots were identified where waterbodies were rated ecologically "poor" or "bad".
-Also, had more than 336 hours (equivalent to 2 weeks) of sewage spills according to 2023 data.
+Water pollution hotspots were identified where waterbodies were rated ecologically "poor" or "bad," and also had more than 336 hours (equivalent to 2 weeks) of sewage spills according to 2023 data.
 The ecological rating of water bodies is from the Environment Agency’s own data.
 The 336 hours of sewage outflows was a threshold set by Friends of the Earth.
 Sewage data was mapped directly to waterbodies rather than neighbourhoods to ascertain the impact.
-Waterbodies were mapped to neighbourhoods on an area-basis.
-Where a neighbourhood boundary covered more than one waterbody, the waterbody which occupied the largest area of the neighbourhood was associated with that neighbourhood so that there was a one-to-one matching between neighbourhoods and waterbodies.
+Waterbodies were mapped to neighbourhoods on an area basis.
+Where a neighbourhood boundary covered more than one waterbody, the waterbody that occupied the largest area of the neighbourhood was associated with that neighbourhood, so that there was a one-to-one matching between neighbourhoods and waterbodies.

 Light pollution